Wwar-lock/INN-OVER/README.md

 1. CRUD is Done

-2. Styling under process.
+2. Styling under process.(Done 70%)

-3. Authentication under process.
+3. Authentication under process.(About To Complete)